Info

 Closed areas: Kanangra-Boyd management trail closures

-The following fire trails in Kanangra Boyd National Park are closed from Thursday 30 June 2022 to Friday 29 September 2023 due to flooding events and current track conditions:
+The following fire trails in Kanangra-Boyd National Park are closed due to flood events and current track conditions:

 • Mini Mini/Waterfall Creek